thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 Disadvantages of this approach:

 * Users can only use complete specializations.
-In other words, users can't use a C++ template from Swift generic and pass a generic type parameter to the C++ template.
+In other words, users can't use a C++ template from Codira generic and pass a generic type parameter to the C++ template.

 ### Class templates: using with generic type parameters

-Many class templates don't define specializations that dramatically change the API, or use features like non-type template parameters that don't exist in Swift generics.
-It is desirable to import such templates as Swift generics directly.
+Many class templates don't define specializations that dramatically change the API, or use features like non-type template parameters that don't exist in Codira generics.
+It is desirable to import such templates as Codira generics directly.
-With a lightweight static analysis, or with annotations in the C++ header, the compiler would recognize such a type and import the API shared by all instantiations into Swift.
+With a lightweight static analysis, or with annotations in the C++ header, the compiler would recognize such a type and import the API shared by all instantiations into Codira.

-Similarly to our treatment of function templates described above, we can annotate the transitive closure of generic Swift code that uses C++ class templates with `@_must_specialize`.
+Similarly to our treatment of function templates described above, we can annotate the transitive closure of generic Codira code that uses C++ class templates with `@_must_specialize`.

 ### Class templates: using in generic code through a synthesized protocol

-Class templates that have a uniform API across all specializations could be made to conform to a Swift protocol, which would facilitate passing them to generic code.
+Class templates that have a uniform API across all specializations could be made to conform to a Codira protocol, which would facilitate passing them to generic code.

 ```c++